blakehaswell/FIR-Long-Briefs/Straight and level/straight-and-level.md

 ## Objectives

+By the end of this brief you should be able to:

 *   Explain the forces acting on an aeroplane in straight and level flight
 *   Explain the generation of lift and which factors can be controlled by the pilot
 *   Explain the different types of drag and how they contribute to the total drag of the aeroplane